jydu/sgedtools/examples/paml_to_structure/README.md

 ## Getting a PDB file and creating a PDB index

 To map the identified positively selected sites onto a protein structure, the protein's three-dimensional(3D) structure is required.
-The `sged-create-structure-index.py` program can be used to find the best-matched protein structure and create a PDB index.
+The `sged-create-structure-index` program can be used to find the best-matched protein structure and create a PDB index.
 The program can read two different file formats for protein structures, Protein Data Bank (PDB) file and macromolecular Crystallographic Information File (mmCIF).